Max-zong/SafeBrowserTest/README.md

 - yyy → Number of suspected malicious files
 - z → Scan result indicating confirmed virus files
 ## Examples:
-10-3-(2).zip → A zip file containing 10 files, 3 suspected as malicious, 2 confirmed as viruses
+- 10-3-(2).zip → A zip file containing 10 files, 3 suspected and scanned, 2 confirmed as viruses
-5-1-(0).exe → An executable with 5 files scanned, 1 suspected, 0 confirmed as a virus
+- 5-1-(0).exe → A zip file containing  5 files scanned, 1 suspected and scanned, 0 confirmed as a virus
-8-2.zip → A zip file with 8 files, 2 suspected as malicious (no confirmed virus files)
+- 1-(0).exe → An executable, 1 suspected and scanned, 0 confirmed as a virus
+- 1-(1).exe → An executable, 1 suspected and scanned, 1 confirmed as a virus